Karmabunny/sprout3-site/README.md

 * Composer 2 or later

+These requirements are also provided in the `Dockerfile` and compose samples.

 Getting started
 ---------------

 1. Run `composer create-project sproutcms/site`
 2. Run `composer serve`
 3. Browse to http://localhost:8080/

 ### Docker